StackExchange/dnscontrol/docs/_functions/record/DMARC_BUILDER.md

 # DMARC Builder

-dnscontrol contains a DMARC_BUILDER which can be used to simply create DMARC policies for your domains.
+DNSControl contains a DMARC_BUILDER which can be used to simply create DMARC policies for your domains.